mhayashi1120/Emacs-wgrep/README.md

 (setq wgrep-enable-key "r")
 ```

-* To apply all changes wheather or not buffer is read-only.
+* To apply all changes whether or not buffer is read-only.

 ```
 (setq wgrep-change-readonly-file t)